-Colombia’s National Directorate of Taxes and Customs (DIAN) has today (23 May 2018) signed a Memorandum of Understanding with the Global Alliance for Trade Facilitation, to push forward a major customs modernisation project aimed at boosting international trade and implementing the WTO’s Trade Facilitation Agreement.
+Colombia’s National Directorate of Taxes and Customs (DIAN) today signed a Memorandum of Understanding with the Global Alliance for Trade Facilitation, to push forward a major customs modernisation project aimed at boosting international trade and implementing the WTO’s Trade Facilitation Agreement.

-The project will see the establishment of a new centre for trade facilitation and good practices, run by DIAN, which will issue advance rulings on the classification, valuation and origin of goods prior to their arrival at borders, significantly reducing waiting times and trading costs for importers and exporters.
-The centre will initially focus on the automotive industry, a key economic sector for Colombia, and will have a dedicated team with specialised knowledge and understanding of the needs of vehicle assembly companies and exporters.
+The project will see the establishment of a new Center of Excellence to promote trade facilitation reform, run by DIAN, which will issue advance rulings on the classification, valuation and origin of goods prior to their arrival at borders, significantly reducing waiting times and trading costs for importers and exporters.
+The Center will initially focus on the automotive industry, a key economic sector for Colombia, and will have a dedicated team with specialised knowledge and understanding of the needs of vehicle assembly companies and exporters.

 The project supports Colombia’s efforts to implement a far-reaching programme of trade facilitation reforms aimed at unlocking economic growth and creating new opportunities for Colombian businesses through international trade.
 There is already international interest from neighbouring countries in how the project is being developed and implemented, and the project team are optimistic that it will serve as an example of best practice in trade facilitation.